 Students can register for a TestMasters LSAT course by making a $100 down payment.
 The course tuition can then be paid in any number of installments up until a week prior to the start of the course.
 Students must be paid in full no later than 7 days prior to the first LSAT class meeting in order to receive their TestMasters LSAT preparation books and to attend class.

 The LSAT assesses a student’s abilities to reason and read critically.
 It plays a prominent role in the law school admissions process because it allows admissions departments to assess students on an even playing field.
 The LSAT consists of five sections including: logical reasoning (2), logic games (1), reading comprehension (1), and experimental (1).
 The test is administered four times a year and takes an average of 4 hours from start to finish.

 Since the strategies and techniques students have learned are still at the forefront of their minds shortly after they have completed their LSAT preparation, it is generally advisable for students to take the LSAT as soon as they have finished this preparation and their LSAT practice test scores are in a range they would be happy with on their actual test.
 Since many law schools have rolling admissions, students should keep in mind the admissions cycle when considering the best time to sign up for the LSAT.

 The world’s leading authority on LSAT prep, Robin Singh, is the owner and author of the TestMasters course.
 Robin Singh has scored perfect scores on LSAC-administered LSATs 12 times, more than anyone else in the world.
 He, along with members of the research and development team work to update the TestMasters course materials annually.

-TestMasters LSAT preparation courses have helped over 150,000 students to dramatically improve their LSAT scores.
+Since 1991 TestMasters LSAT prep courses have helped over 150,000 students reach their admissions goals.